antonyx/pcengines-apu-debian-cd/README.md

 board.
 If you plan to boot from SD card, use Voyage Linux instead: http://linux.voyage.hk/

-The configuration files build amd64 installer for the APU platform (APU versions 1, 2, and 3 have been tested).
+The configuration files build an amd64 installer for the APU platform (APU versions 1, 2, and 3 have been tested).

-The build machine MUST be of the same Debian release as the image that you are building: a Jessie host can produce a Jessie ISO, and a Stretch host can produce a Stretch ISO.
+The build machine MUST be of the same Debian release as the image that you are building: a Buster host can produce a Buster ISO, and a Stretch host can produce a Stretch ISO.

 Before using these scripts, have a look at the files in profiles/, and you may want to change some options.

-There are two profiles defined in profiles/ directory: "apu64" and "manual".
+The "wget_debian_mirror" parameter should point to a working FTP mirror, so you may want to select a mirror near you.

 "apu64" profile